zarf-dev/zarf/examples/git-data/README.md

 :::note

-If you want to learn more about how Zarf work with GitOps, see the [podinfo-flux](../podinfo-flux/) example.
+If you want to learn more about how Zarf works with GitOps, see the [podinfo-flux](../podinfo-flux/) example.

 :::